Spivak-adam/portfolio-root/README.md

 A Portfolio Web application utilizing the Mern (Mongoose, Express, React, Node).
-I am currently working to get the application online, but to use for now one must download repository and install the node modules.
+I am currently working to get the application online, but to use it for now one must download the repository and install the node modules.
 To install dependencies:
 ./portfolio-root npm install
 ./portfolio-root/client npm install